 Smb4K provides the ability to preview remote shares.
 If you click the (Ctrl+V) menu entry, the contents of the selected remote share will be opened in a preview dialog.

 The preview dialog acts like a simple file manager.
 You can navigate through the contents of the remote share by clicking the folder icons in the list view.
 You can go one level up by using the button and reload the contents of the current folder by pressing the button.
 The current location is displayed in the combo box on the right hand side.
 You can also access already visited folders with it.

 By default, the preview dialog only shows folders and files that are not hidden.
 You can change this behavior in the configuration dialog.
-File transfers or the like are not possible.
+File transfers and the like are not possible.

-Many servers or remote shares are password protected.
+Many servers and remote shares are password protected.
 In that case, a password dialog appears asking you for the user name and password.
-The same happens, if you click the (Ctrl+T) menu entry.
+The same thing happens if you click the (Ctrl+T) menu entry.